Tyrone-Liu/ExperimentalApp/README.md

     * [x] Open torch
     * [ ] Gallery
 + [x] Zoom in SeekBar for preciser adjust
++ [x] Change text in adjust panel according to parameters
 + [ ] Another thread for storing image file
 + [ ] Different capture sequences for stacking or time-lapse
 + [ ] More miscellaneous settings in setting interface